 - Peterborough

 Drinks and drinking as meaningful and material forms pervade all social life.
-This course explores ethnographically the way the materiality of specific drinks-water (tap, mineral, purified), coffee, gin, wine, vodka, beer-serves as a social medium in specific times and places.
-Prerequisite: ANTH 2001H or 2002H (or 2000Y) or 2311H or 2312H (or 2310Y) or SAFS 1001H or permission of instructor.
+This course explores ethnographically the way the materiality of specific drinks--water (tap, mineral, purified), coffee, gin, wine, vodka, beer--serves as a social medium in specific times and places.
+Prerequisite: 4.0 university credits.

 Cross-listed: ANTH-3746H